wishx97/System-Administration-NCTU/README.md

 ## About The Project
-Projects code and files of System Administration Course at National Chiao Tung University(NCTU) .
+Project codes and files of System Administration Course at National Chiao Tung University(NCTU) .

 ## Contents